cadithealth/pyramid_describe/README.rst

 Self-Documentation for Pyramid Apps
 ===================================

+A Pyramid plugin that makes a Pyramid application self-documenting via inspection/reflection to:

+1. Describe the application URL structure,
+2. Extract documentation from Python comments, and
+3. Generate formal syntax using commenting conventions.

-A pyramid plugin that describes a pyramid application URL hierarchy, either by responding to an HTTP request or on the command line, via application inspection and reflection.
+The resulting documentation can be served by the application to an HTTP request or displayed on the command line.
 It has built-in support for plain-text hierachies, reStructuredText, HTML, PDF, JSON, YAML, WADL, and XML, however other custom formats can be added easily.

 Exposing an application's structure via HTTP is useful to dynamically generate an API description (via WADL, JSON, or YAML) or to create